Chandrakant T. Patel: Biography

 H-4 became highly successful in Central India, giving more than twice the yield compared to the parent varieties Gujarath-67.
 The fibre properties were excellent and its adaptability makes it still popular.
 This was the first successful hybrid of commercially cultivated cotton and was a turning point in the Indian Cotton Development programme.
 He devised many innovative methods in plant breeding, the most popular being the nursery-cum-pot irrigation and telephone system, for successful cotton cultivation.
 The Sardar Patel University in Vallabh Vidyanagar, Gujarat, bestowed an honorary D.Sc. degree on him in 1978.

 Patel died in 1990 as result of a car accident.

+Chandrakant T. Patel (born **11 July 1917**, Sarsa, Gujarat – 25 December 1990) was a cotton scientist who developed the first commercial cotton hybrid, **Hybrid‑4 (H‑4)**.

+Rajni Patel (born **9 January 1915**, Sarsa; died 3 May 1982) was a barrister and politician, and grandfather of Ameesha Patel.

+According to [Dhirubhia Patel], Chandrakant T. Patel and Rajni Patel were **cousins**, both born in the village of Sarsa.